jovezhong/real-time-milvus/README.md

   FROM hn_comments_raw WHERE _tp_time>earliest_ts();
 ```

-You can even do some filter in Timeplus Proton, to only send interested contents with embedding to Zilliz, such as changing the MATERIALIZED VIEW and add
+You can even do some filters in Timeplus Proton, to only send interested contents with embedding to Zilliz, such as changing the MATERIALIZED VIEW and adding the following to the end of the MATERIALIZED VIEW.

 ```sql
 WHERE text ilike '%play%'